top of page

 This means that difference rules and costs apply depending on which track is applicable and the type of claim.
 We will advise you on this when we have details of your claim.

-Generally, claims involving chronic pain are of high value and so the value and complexity will determine which track is allocated and which riles apply.
+Generally, claims involving chronic pain are of high value and so the value and complexity will determine which track is allocated and which rules apply.
 Where it is started in the portal your solicitor can remove it and of course seek instructions from you regarding this action.

 We are Anne Felmingham and Paul Turner.
 With almost four decades of combined experience dealing in personal injury claims, we set up FT Chronic Pain Solicitors to help you get the compensation you deserve.